jbd/msrsync/README.md

 - This may seem obvious but if the source or the destination of the copy cannot handle parallel I/O well, you won't see any benefits (quite the opposite in fact) using `msrsync`.

 - If one rsync fails, everything else will also fails.
 I need to log that and continue.
+Look for `sys.;exit` call in `run_rsync` function.

 ## Development